zAlweNy26/capacitor-systeminfo/README.md

 #### SystemInformations

+Represents a collection of system information, including both software and hardware information.

 <code><a href="#softwareinfos">SoftwareInfos</a> & <a href="#hardwareinfos">HardwareInfos</a></code>

 #### Features

+Represents the available features that can be queried using the Capacitor System Info plugin.

 <code>'bluetooth' | 'bluetoothLowEnergy' | 'microphone' | 'speaker' | 'nfc' | 'camera' | 'gamepad' | 'gps' | 'touchscreen' | 'wifi' | 'fingerprint' | 'face' | 'ethernet'</code>